trotyl/bookshelf-webapp-angular/README.md

 ## API Design

-This is the just the ideal API interface provided.
+This is the just the ideal API interface of the back-end.

 ### Book Relevant